syncdoth/syncdoth.github.io/_pages/about.md

 suggests that humans compose finite set of functions to create infinite different possibilities.
 There are evidences that current SOTA AI (arguably LLMs) still may lack such ability.

+The final topic is **"World Model"**, which is related to understanding commonsense about how the world works.
+I have a few publications about commonsense reasoning and building commonsense knowledge bases (CSKBs).

 ---
 #### [📄 Resume](assets/pdf/resume.pdf) ←